How to Cook a Filet Mignon

 What is a Filet Mignon?

-There are multiple ways to cook a filet mignon.
-Each one brings out that perfect beef flavor in a different way:
+There are multiple approaches to cooking a filet mignon and each method brings out that perfectly mild beefy flavor in unique ways.

 - On the Grill